Brigham A. McCown

 Brigham A. McCown, RDML, JD, Esquire

-Chairman and Founder, Alliance for Innovation and Infrastructure
+Founder, Chairman Emeritus, Alliance for Innovation and Infrastructure

 Brigham McCown’s career is defined through public service, entrepreneurial activities, and tireless devotion to philanthropic activities.
 His work also includes three decades of foreign and domestic policy experience.

 Brigham served as the United States’ senior energy and dangerous goods transport chief for President George W. Bush as the administrator / CEO and deputy administrator / COO of the Pipeline and Hazardous Materials Safety Administration (PHMSA) at the United States Department of Transportation (USDOT).